arbor-sim/arbor/doc/concepts/cable_cell.rst

     in the CV.

 ..
 Note::
-    In NEURON discretisation is controlled through splitting a NEURON section into a number of NEURON segments (`nseg`, by default to `1`).
+    In NEURON discretisation is controlled through splitting a NEURON section into a number of NEURON segments (`nseg`, `1` by default).
 Note that a NEURON segment is not the same as an Arbor :term:`segment`!

 .. glossary::